-The amphibious vehicle laydown area is required to store, wash down, maintain, and deploy amphibious vehicles, such as landing craft and amphibious assault vehicles.
-Landing Craft Air Cushions (LCACs), would also utilize this area.
-There are proposed to be as many as four LCACs, 14 amphibious assault vehicles, and eight small reconnaissance boats permanently based in this area.
+The amphibious vehicle laydown area is required to store, wash down, maintain, and deploy amphibious vehicles, such as landing craft and AAVs.
+LCACs would also utilize this area.
+Reconnaissance battalion small boats would be stored and maintained.
 Amphibious vehicles and the LCACs travel on land and water.
-The laydown area should be close to the water and have ramps to access the harbor for training and operations.
-Amphibious vehicles produce noise comparable to a diesel powered boats on the water.
-On land, amphibious vehicles tracks on hard surfaces generate noise in addition to engine noise.
+The laydown area needs to be close to the water and have ramps to access the harbor for training and operations.
+Amphibious vehicles produce noise comparable to a diesel powered boat on water.
+On land, the amphibious vehicle tracks on hard surfaces generate noise.
 LCACs; however, are powered by gas turbines using two large shrouded propellers at the stern for forward propulsion.
 These gas turbines are similar to aircraft jet engines.
 Therefore, the laydown area must also be remote from other operations because of the noise and spray associated with the LCACs.
 The area is proposed for this project is along Polaris Point's southern coast and east of Alpha Wharf in inner Apra Harbor.
-This area is within a man-made fill area, requires no demolition, and is undeveloped (vacant) with no land use constraints.
+This area is within a manmade fill area, requires no demolition, and is undeveloped (vacant) with no land use constraints.
 It has direct water access to Apra Harbor.